 The date and source of the donation.

-If you register for a survey or fundraising event, we may also collect, for example :
+If you register for a survey or fundraising event, we may in addition to the aforementioned data collect, in particular the following personal data:

 The way we use your personal data depends on the purpose for which you provide it.

-Your personal data will not be used for any purpose other than that for which it was voluntarily provided to us.
+Your personal data will not be used for any purpose other than that for which it was voluntarily provided to us or if we have obtained it indirectly for which we have obtained it by the relevant third party.

 Online form and feedback